the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

    Preview for Continuous PSE Visualizer, when varying two numeric input parameters of the simulator

 Controls for scaling or zooming the graph are available in this viewer.
-When you click on the coloured area, an overlay window will open, containing possibility to view or further analyze the simulation result closest to the point where you clicked.
+When you click on the coloured area, an overlay window will open, having the possibility to view or further analyze the simulation result closest to the point where you clicked.

 Analyzers + Visualizers